zelanko/sql-docs.de-de/docs/ssms/troubleshoot/ssms-troubleshoot.md

 9. Zip up the folder

+## Get full memory dump for an OutOfMemoryException

-## Get full memory dump of SSMS when it throws an OutOfMemoryException
+Get a full memory dump of SSMS when it throws an OutOfMemoryException.

 You can get a full memory dump with any managed exception.